Peanut Allergies Resolved by Immunotherapy and Probiotics

 Food allergies are growing around the world and especially among first-world countries.
 The causes are complex, yet they can be identified – as I have done in the book.

-If you are not sure what oral immunotherapy is, I would advise that you pick up a copy of the book.
+If you are not sure what oral immunotherapy is, you might want to pick up a copy of the book.
 This is a topic that requires more depth and understanding that can be conveyed in a short internet article.

 Anyway, with no further ado I’ll get right into the research study that confirms my combination therapy.